opensafely/documentation/docs/getting-started.md

 `output/input.csv`, and that it should be considered highly sensitive data.
 What you see here reproduces exactly what would happen on a real, secure server, but with *dummy data* which contains no real patient information.
-Because we haven't modified the template blank study yet, this file only contains random patient IDs &mdash; we'll generate more dummy data in the next section.
+Because we haven't modified the template blank study yet, this file is empty &mdash; we'll generate more dummy data in the next section.
 1. If you run `opensafely run run_all` for a second time, you'll see the command does nothing (because there's already a file at `output/input.csv`):
 ```shell-session